 - over 18 years of age;

 - a citizen of a Global UGRAD participating country*, currently residing in that country;

 - enrolled as an full-time undergraduate student in good standing at any accredited university, public or private, and has at least one semester remaining at their home university at the conclusion of the Global UGRAD program;

 - completed secondary education in their home country;

 - a solid command of written and spoken English (English Language training for some finalists is possible);

-- able to begin studies in the U.S. in January 2022 (selected participants may not defer to a later date);
+- able to begin studies in the U.S. in August 2022 or January 2023 (selected applicants may not choose their semester of participation;

 - eligible to receive and maintain the U.S. student exchange visa (J-1) required for the program;